I started running as a hobby 6 years ago when our son Daniel was born.

 We would not have been able to support our son if wasn’t for the help we received from his school (Downtown Montessori), Epilepsy Toronto and Epilepsy South Central Ontario that did a tremendous work teaching his school about epilepsy, the City of Toronto programs that supported his educational needs and SickKids hospital.
 These network of support was fundamental for the success of his treatment.

 Since he was diagnosed 3 years ago, I started running to raise awareness and financial support to institutions like Epilepsy South Central Ontario that have a fundamental role in helping families with epilepsy.
-This is my second Marathon supporting Epilepsy SCO
+This is my third Marathon supporting Epilepsy SCO